arowM/heterocephalus/README.md

 A type safe template engine for collaborating with front end development tools.

-Any PR about documents are welcomed because main author of this library is not an English native.
+Any PR even if about documents are welcome because main author of this library is not an English native.

 * [Who should use this?](#who-should-use-this)
 * [Features](#features)